 Dedicating his win to the community, Tambor, 71, said onstage, “Thank you for your patience, thank you for your courage, thank you for your stories, thank you for your inspiration, thank you for letting us be part of the change.
 God bless you.”

-- Jeffrey Tambor quits Transparent amid sexual harassment allegations
+- Jeffrey Tambor won’t be returning to Transparent following sexual misconduct allegations

 - Transparent star Jeffrey Tambor says he may leave the show after harassment allegations

 - Jeffrey Tambor, Gaby Hoffmann support President Barack Obama’s climate change plan at Emmys

 - ‘Game of Thrones’, ‘Veep’ win big at 2015 Emmy Awards

 - Emmy Awards: List of key winners – Game of Thrones wins Best Drama series

 The actor also won a Golden Globe earlier this year for his work on the hit Amazon show, hence his Emmy win did not come as a surprise.